Stochastic subgradient for composite optimization with functional constraints: Stochastic subgradient projection algorithm

 } Then, we can define the following average sequence generated by the algorithm SSP:

 \red{Note that this type of average sequence is also consider in \citep{GarGow:23} for unconstrained stochastic optimization problems.} The next theorem derives sublinear convergence rates for the average sequence $\hat{x}_k$. \begin{theorem} Let $f(\cdot,\zeta), g(\cdot,\zeta)$ and $h(\cdot,\xi)$ be convex functions.
 Additionally, Assumptions \ref{assumption1}, \ref{assumption3} and \ref{assumption4} hold.
-Further, choose the stepsize sequence \red{$\alpha_k$ as in \eqref{eq:alk}}, satisfying $\sum_{k\geq 0} \alpha_k = \infty$ and $\sum_{k\geq 0} \alpha_k^2 < \infty$, and stepsize $\beta \in (0, 2)$.
-Then, we have the following convergence rates for the average sequence $\hat{x}_k$ in terms of optimality and feasibility violation for problem \eqref{eq:prob}:
+Further, choose the stepsize sequence \red{$\alpha_k$ as in \eqref{eq:alk}} and stepsize $\beta \in (0, 2)$.
+Then, we have the following estimates for the average sequence $\hat{x}_k$ in terms of optimality and feasibility violation for problem \eqref{eq:prob}:

 \end{theorem}

 \begin{proof} Recall that from Lemma \ref{th:spg_basic}, we have:

 Now, for $y=\bar{v}_{k-1} \in \mathcal{X}^* \subseteq \mathcal{X} \subseteq \mathcal{Y}$ we have that $(h(\bar{v}_{k-1},\xi_{k-1}))_+ = 0$, and thus using Lemma~\ref{lem:distanyy}, we get: